Romarionijim/Python-Playwright-Example/README.md

     * to run a specific mark - run:
         * `pytest -m mark-name` (replace this with the actual mark)
         * this will run each test with this specific mark one by one
+## Running tests in headed mode
+* Playwright runs tests headless by default - in order to run the tests in headed mode you have two options:

+    * using the headed flag option - open terminal and run `pytest --headed`
+    * you can open the `pytest.ini` file and add the flag there `--headed` in order to type `--head` everytime in the terminal (keep in mind that for the test to run in CI you must remove the `--headed` from the `pytest.ini` file)
 ## Running tests in parallel
 * In order to run tests in parrallel using xdit (which is already installed in requirement.txt) open terminal and run:
  * `pytest -n auto`